-The African Committee of Experts on the Rights and Welfare of the Child consists of 11 experts and is empowered to hear individual communications alleging violations of the Charter, go on fact finding missions, interpret the provisions of the Charter, as well receive and review State Reports.
-The African Charter on the Rights and Welfare of the Child has been ratified by 41 States.
+The African Committee of Experts on the Rights and Welfare of the Child consists of 11 experts and is empowered to hear individual communications alleging violations of the Charter, go on fact-finding missions, interpret the provisions of the Charter, as well receive and review State Reports.
+The African Charter on the Rights and Welfare of the Child (1990) has been ratified by 41 states.

 The communications procedure of the Committee, together with the Committee on the Rights of Child complaint procedure, are unique in that they deal exclusively with communications regarding children’s rights; giving voice to one of the world’s most vulnerable groups.
 They are also both relatively new human rights mechanisms with the potential to make a real impact in the protection of the rights of the child.
 The communication procedure is established by Article 44 of the Charter:

-1. The Committee may receive communication, from any person, group or nongovernmental organisation recognised by the Organisation of African Unity, by a Member State, or the United Nations relating to any matter covered by this Charter.
+1. The Committee may receive communication, from any person, group or non-governmental organization recognised by the Organization of African Unity, by a Member State, or the United Nations relating to any matter covered by this Charter.

 Civil society is also permitted to submit shadow reports.

-The Inter-American Commission on Human rights consists of seven independent members.
-Its mandate is to protect and promote human rights in the 35 Member States of Organisation for American States (‘OAS’).
+The Inter-American Commission on Human Rights consists of seven independent members.
+Its mandate is to protect and promote human rights in the 35 Member States of the Organization of American States (‘OAS’).

-The Commission can receive individual petitions regarding violations by OAS Member States of rights enumerated in the American Convention on Human Rights and other OAS instruments (if ratified by the State in question), and the American Declaration.
+The Commission can receive individual petitions regarding violations by OAS Member States of rights enumerated in the American Convention on Human Rights (1969) and other OAS instruments (if ratified by the state in question), and the American Declaration of the Rights and Duties of Man (1948).
 Petitions against individuals and other non-state actors cannot be brought.

-Article 44 of the American Convention on Human Rights states that: ‘Any person or group of persons, or any non-governmental entity legally recognised in one or more member states of the Organisation, may lodge petitions with the Commission containing denunciations or complaints of violation of this Convention by a State Party’.
+Article 44 of the American Convention on Human Rights states: ‘Any person or group of persons, or any nongovernmental entity legally recognised in one or more member states of the Organization, may lodge petitions with the Commission containing denunciations or complaints of violation of this Convention by a State Party’.